trigvi/backupping/README.md

 Python app to zip directories and upload them to AWS S3.

 The `mysettings.json` file let's you configure your AWS credentials and the jobs that `backupping.py` will execute.
-A job is simply a combination of local directory to be zipped and AWS S3 bucket's path to be uploaded to.
+A job is simply a combination of local directory to be zipped and AWS S3 path to be uploaded to.

 *Developed with: Python 3.5, Debian 9*